andy-9/learning/Git/git.md

 <br>

 ## See differences

 In terminal, you can view the difference between the file now and how it was at your last commit.

 ```
-$ git diff
+git diff
 git log					see commits
 git reflog
 ```

-The git log command only shows us history, but `reflog` shows everything that we have done in the repo, see branch-switches.
+The git log command only shows us the history, but `reflog` shows everything that we have done in the repo.
+It is very useful for accessing the full history of Git commands.
+It can be a lifesaver when trying to recover lost work or troubleshoot complex issues.

 <br>

 ## Stashing

 ```
 git stash					nicht commitete lokale Änderungen für später merken
 git stash pop				die letzte dieser änderungen wieder hervorholen